WELCOME TO HYAA

-Our base fee for most programs is $100.00.
+Fees vary for our programs.
+Costs are always thoughtfully determined and often compared to similar programs in neighboring towns.
 Some programs will incur a higher base rate.
 A late fee of $35.00 is added to all registration during the last week of open sign ups and for those being added to a waitlist.
 A waitlist may be added after registration closes at the discretion of the commissioners.
 Players on the waitlist should not expect to be added to teams until after the first week of the season to enable commissioners to determine if we have room and equipment for late adds.
 A limited number of Scholarships are available for families in need due to illness, job loss or other hardship.
-Please email email@example.com to inquire.
+Please email firstname.lastname@example.org to inquire.

 All registrations must be paid at the time of registration using a credit card or electronic check or they will be deleted.
 We no longer accept check payments for registrations.

 Any questions about our programs or registration may be directed to email@example.com.